How to Clean an AR

 Cleaning Tools and Materials

-1: CLP is a decent lubricant in many cases.
+1: CLP is a decent lubricant in many cases, though not for prolonged uses without frequent reapplication and not for long term storage.
 Why are we mentioning that here in a cleaning article?
 Because when you use CLP as a lubricant, cleaning very easy.
 Often, you simply wipe off the old lubricant with a cloth or patch, relubricate, and you’re done.
 No soaking.
 No scrubbing.

 Disassembly